harcokuppens/CourseGradingWithDOMjudge/Explanation_of_users_and_teams_setup.md

 * a team without user cannot login into DOMjudge

 DOMjudge also has the limitation that an user can only belong to one team.
 So it is not possible to assign a user to multiple teams.
+Probably the reason for this is that in a programming contest a user always belongs to a single team, and then when a user submits a solution it is immediately clear to which team the submission belongs.

 If you want to have different teams per course part, then either you have to make a new user account for each user for the new course part, or you have to update the user account it belongs to the new team and removing it from the old team.
-The user cannot see old work done under the old team anymore.
+The user then cannot see old work done under the old team anymore, because he is removed from that team.

-That's why we decided to just make per team a single dummy account, which gets shared by the team members.
-For each course part we create new teams, and the new credentials are send to the new team members.
-A user then can still login to all the different teams it belonged to for the different course parts, meaning he can still see all work he has done in DOMjudge.
+That's why we decided to just make a new user account for each user for the new course part.
+The user can then still see als its  work in the all course parts just by using the different credentials it got per course part.

 ## Design choices